A newsreader says of Whitney early in her career “it’ll take an act of Congress to keep this woman from becoming a megastar”.

 Her mother, the singer Cissy Houston, was thorough in the musical training she gave the young Whitney.
 Her work meant her daughter could bring both artistry and technical skill to her performances.
 But Whitney’s upbringing meant that she was unable to cope with what came with success.

 There are several factors put forward for this.
 The children were often looked after by different relatives and friends while Cissy toured.
 Their father John was a civil servant in a corrupt local administration.
-Often unfaithful, he tapped the family phone so he could keep tabs on his wife, and their divorce when Whitney was a teenager had a huge affect on her.
+Often unfaithful, he tapped the family phone so he could keep tabs on his wife, and their divorce when Whitney was a teenager had a huge effect on her.
 Once she hit the big time, several family members were added to her payroll, paid for doing nothing much.
 The abuse, according to Whitney’s assistant Mary Jones, left Whitney confused about her sexuality.
 It’s certainly clear the singer’s relationship with best friend Robyn Crawford, a lesbian, pulled her in different directions.
 Her public wanted her to go out with men, and some of Whitney’s family loathed Robyn.

 Witney’s preparation for the charts was steady and clear-sighted.
 Two record companies bid for her, and she eventually signed with Arista.
 It’s strange hearing that interest initially had to be drummed up; the charts were not then fertile soil for a woman with just a mic, a light and a voice, however powerful.